UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/essential-csharp-1.md

 Run the code again and you should see additional information because it is a `Car`.

-> The final code can be found in [the inheritence folder](/code/Chapter1/essential-c-sharp-part1/inheritance)
+> The final code can be found in [the inheritance folder](/code/Chapter1/essential-c-sharp-part1/inheritance)

 ## Polymorphism and virtual methods
-Polymorphism is a big word which can result in new developers running for the hills in fear, when in fact it's realtively simple.
+Polymorphism is a big word which can result in new developers running for the hills in fear, when in fact it's relatively simple.
 They key is in the keywords `virtual` and `override`.

 From the Microsoft documentation: